-Children, including the able child and those with special educational needs, are taught as a whole class, often in small groups, and also as individuals, providing them with appropriate learning situations according to their age and ability.
+Children, including exceptional learners and those with special educational needs, are taught as a whole class, often in small groups, and also as individuals, providing them with appropriate learning situations according to their age and stage of learning.

 Our school aims to prepare our children with the skills needed for their future by:

 Each term parents receive a curriculum letter explaining how the subjects are taught.
-Click below for the current term.
+Click below for the summer term.

 We place a strong emphasis on the use of phonics as an early reading skill.
 We use a range of reading scheme books to support our teaching of phonics.
 Single and double sounds are taught throughout all three year groups, with daily phonics sessions.
 As the children become more fluent they are taught to use other strategies alongside their phonic knowledge.
 This results in children becoming fluent, expressive readers who have a love of reading.